-The progressive PE scheme meets the National Curriculum requirements and supports the teaching of high quality PE.
-Children take part in weekly PE lessons using Get Set 4 PE.
-These lessons inspire children through a range of activities and skills, as well as using film clips to demonstrate particular techniques.
-These lessons are supplemented with a range of sports clubs, as well as a sports and wellbeing coach in Key Stage Two.
+Children take part in weekly PE lessons using Get Set 4 PE; this progressive PE scheme meets the National Curriculum requirements and supports the teaching of a declaration (knowing what) and procedural (knowing how) knowledge rich PE curriculum.
+The lessons inspire children through a range of activities and skills, as well as using film clips to demonstrate particular techniques.
+These lessons are supplemented with a range of sports clubs.

 The national curriculum for physical education aims to ensure that all pupils: